Home 相撲 The Way of Sumo

 The Product

 No sign-ins.
 No accounts.
-Just favorite your rikishi and they'll highlight across the banzuke and basho pages.
+Just favorite your rikishi(s) and they'll highlight across the banzuke and basho pages.
+I personally want to see where the higher ranked rikishi are because it helps me to understand their tournament performance.
+But you might have your favorites and it is fun to see how they are doing through the tournament.
 Want to support?
-Skip the coffee—just drop anonymous feedback.
-I want to know if anyone's actually using this thing.
+Just drop anonymous feedback.
+I want to know if anyone's actually using this thing. ;-)

 横綱 Yokozuna